yous/yous.be/source/_posts/2013-12-07-how-to-check-and-toggle-wifi-or-3g-4g-state-in-android.markdown

 setMobileDataEnabled(this, isMobileDataEnabled);
 {% endcodeblock %}

-Codes for Android 2.2 and below are also in the same [link][Stack Overflow], but I didn't checked it.
+Codes for Android 2.2 and below are also in the same [link][Stack Overflow], but I didn't check it.